Undergraduate Research Opportunities

 How do I get started in Computer Science research?

-• Take CSC200 or 200H: This course is an intensive structured introduction to the problem solving skills needed to do research.
+• Take CSC200 or 200H: This course is an intensive structured introduction to the problem-solving skills needed to do research.

 • Attend research group meetings: Many Computer Science research groups have regular meetings that are open to undergrads.
 That's another way to learn about research topics, meet people, and make a connection.
+Check the CS Undergrade Research webpage to see when groups meet.

 • Help out however you can: Some research projects have opportunities to do less technical work as a way of getting involved.
 For example, you might run subjects through experiments designed by more experienced researchers.
 Make the connection first, then ask about the opportunities.